altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 Even though they were the Fourth Army’s soldier he knew.<br/>
 He thought the mood would be like returning home, but something seems off.<br/>
 As if he went into the wrong house.<br/>
-Fanrine who was standing behind him whispered:
+Fanrine who was standing behind him whispered:<br/>
 "… Sir Regis, your attire!"<br/>
 "Ahh?!"<br/>
 He completely forgot.
 Regis didn’t look like a strategist right now.
 Even sharp eyed reporters couldn’t see through his disguise.<br/>
-But what would the soldiers think if he took off his wig here… The column of imperial soldiers parted.<br/>
+But what would the soldiers think if he took off his wig here…<br/>
+The column of imperial soldiers parted.<br/>
 Someone walked forth from the depths of the unit.<br/>
 Her fiery vermillion hair swayed, and a sword larger than her body was hung on her shoulder.
 Crimson eyes stared Regis’ way.<br/>